dchbx/dchbx.github.io/_resources/employer.md

 | Request	 | Description / Provides |
 | ---------  | ---------------------- |
 | Base Operation	| Employees – retrieves the list of employees associated with this employer in the HBX.	|
-id	| Retrieves Employee details for the Employee specified by the id.	|
+by identifiers	| Retrieves Employee details for the Employee specified by the id.	|
 create	| Creates or registers an Employee	|
 update	| Updates an Employee.	|
 delete	| Deletes an Employee.	|